 This prospective observational cohort study was approved by the Ethics and Animal Welfare Committee of the Royal Veterinary College (reference number 2014 1305), with owner consent obtained for all dogs enrolled.
-Client owned dogs admitted to the Queen Mother Hospital of the Royal Veterinary College between June 2015 and July 2016 with International Renal Interest Society (IRIS) AKI grade III or higher were enrolled as the AKI group.
-Dogs were assigned an IRIS AKI grade III based on a serum creatinine concentration \geq 2.6 mg/dL (www.iris-kidney.com/guidelines/grading); an acute onset of clinical signs attributable to AKI including listlessness, vomiting, diarrhea, and anorexia; exclusion of prerenal causes of azotemia by documentation of isosthenuria (urine specific gravity of 1.007 to 1.015) prior to intravenous fluid therapy (excluding other causes of isosthenuria); azotemia in the presence of euvolemia or hypervolemia based on clinical assessment; and exclusion of post-renal causes based on the attending clinicians assessment.
+Client-owned dogs admitted to the Queen Mother Hospital for Animals of the Royal Veterinary College between June 2015 and July 2016 with International Renal Interest Society (IRIS) AKI grade III or higher were enrolled as the AKI group.
+Dogs were assigned an IRIS AKI grade III based on a serum creatinine concentration ≥2.6 mg/dL (www.iris-kidney.com/guidelines/grading); an acute onset of clinical signs attributable to AKI including listlessness, vomiting, diarrhea, and anorexia; exclusion of prerenal causes of azotemia by documentation of isosthenuria (urine specific gravity of 1.007 to 1.015) before IV fluid therapy (excluding other causes of isosthenuria); azotemia in the presence of euvolemia or hypervolemia based on clinical assessment; and exclusion of post-renal causes based on the attending clinicians assessment.
 Dogs with acute-on-chronic kidney disease (AoCKD) were included in the study.
-Chronic kidney disease was diagnosed based on the presence of 1 or more of: 1) history of polyuria and polydipsia, 2) being previously diagnosed with kidney disease, 3) presence of non-regenerative anemia with no evidence of recent hemorrhage, 4) ultrasonographical changes supportive of CKD by board certified veterinary radiologist, and 5) histological diagnosis by board certified anatomical pathologist.
+Chronic kidney disease was diagnosed based on the presence of 1 of more of the following: (1) history of polyuria and polydipsia, (2) being previously diagnosed with kidney disease, (3) presence of nonregenerative anemia with no evidence of recent hemorrhage, (4) ultrasonographical changes supportive of CKD reported by a board-certified veterinary radiologist, and (5) histological diagnosis reported by a board-certified anatomical pathologist.
 A diagnosis of AoCKD was made based on acute onset of clinical signs attributable to azotemia with evidence of CKD.
-Dogs were excluded from the study if they weighed < 3.5 kg; received anticoagulants, starch-based colloids, antiplatelet or nonsteroidal anti-inflammatory drug therapy during the preceding 14 days; were thrombocytopenic with a platelet count of $< 100 \times 10^{3}/\mu$ L; anemic with a PCV of < 20%; had a diagnosis of sepsis including pyelonephritis but not excluding Leptospirosis; of a breed with a hereditary predisposition to platelet dysfunction including Greyhounds, Cavalier King Charles Spaniels, and Doberman Pinschers; or if minimum database including complete blood count (Advia 2120i, Siemens, UK) with platelet count confirmed by a board certified clinical pathologist, biochemistry (iLAB 600, Werfen, New Delhi, India) with urea and creatinine measurements, urinalysis, and urine culture and specificity were not obtained.
+Dogs were excluded from the study if they weighed <3.5 kg; received anticoagulants, starch-based colloids, antiplatelet, or nonsteroidal anti-inflammatory drug treatment during the preceding 14 days: were thrombocytopenic with a platelet count of $<100 \times 10^{3}/\mu$ L; were anemic with a PCV of <20%; had a diagnosis of sepsis including pyelonephritis but not excluding leptospirosis; were of a breed with a hereditary predisposition to platelet dysfunction including Greyhounds, Cavalier King Charles Spaniels, and Doberman Pinschers; or if minimum database including CBC (Advia 2120i, Siemens, UK) with platelet count confirmed by a board-certified clinical pathologist, biochemistry (iLAB 600; Werfen, New Delhi, India) with urea and creatinine measurements, urinalysis, and urine culture and specificity were not obtained.

 Healthy dogs were enrolled as the control group from the hospital blood donor program.
-The number of dogs in the control group were to match the number of dogs in the AKI group.
-All dogs were between 1 -8 years of age with body weight greater than 25 kg, had not received any medication during the preceding 14 days, and were deemed healthy based on physical examination, complete blood count (Advia 2120i, Siemens, UK), and serum biochemistry (iLAB 600, Werfen, New Delhi, India).
+The number of dogs in the control group matched the number of dogs in the AKI group.
+All dogs were between 1 and 8 years of age, with body weight greater than 25 kg; had not received any medication during the preceding 14 days; and were deemed healthy based on physical examination, CBC (Advia 2120i, Siemens), and serum biochemistry (iLAB 600, Werfen).
 Any dogs within the blood donor program with a breed predisposition to platelet dysfunction including Greyhounds and Doberman Pinschers were excluded from the study.